 Continue west on the bike path until it ends near the housing developments off W Dove Valley Road.
 Here stay on W Dove Valley Road until it intersects with North Valley Parkway.
 Turn right and go north here for a short time and then turn right again on North 27th Dr and take this to the Carefree Highway.
 Turn left on Carefree Highway for a very short stretch and then turn right and go north on North Valley Parkway which eventually turns into N Gavilian Peak Parkway and leads you into Anthem.
 I usually ride up a little past the Anthem Community Park and then turn around and come back.

-Best Cycling Routes in Scottsdale #3 – Mummy Mountain Ride – 25 kilometers
+Best Cycling Rides in Scottsdale #3 – Mummy Mountain Ride – 25 kilometers

 Ok here is a ride for people that love to climb hills.
 The added benefit of this ride is that it has some spectacular views of the Scottsdale / Phoenix area and also of the mountain itself.
 The homes on the mountain are pretty spectacular also.
 These are the homes of the rich and famous.